Best SSDs: Q3 2016by Billy Tallis on September 13, 2016 9:00 PM EST

 As always, the prices shown are merely a snapshot at the time of writing.
 We make no attempt to predict when or where the best discounts will be.
 Instead, this guide should be treated as a baseline against which deals can be compared.
+All of the drives recommended here are models we have tested in at least one capacity or form factor, but in many cases we have not tested every capacity and form factor.
 For drives not mentioned in this guide, our SSD Bench database can provide performance information and comparisons.

 Performance & Enthusiast SATA drives: Samsung 850 Pro and SanDisk Extreme Pro

 There are not yet any retail SATA SSDs with Intel or Micron 3D MLC, so there's no new challenger to unseat the Samsung 850 Pro as the top SATA SSD.
 The 2TB Samsung 850 Pro no longer carries a price premium over the smaller capacities, but otherwise prices for the 850 Pro haven't changed much.
 The SanDisk Extreme Pro doesn't perform quite as well and lacks encryption support, but is usually a little cheaper than the 850 Pro and is one of the only other models to come with a 10-year warranty.